What to Know

 “For nearly fifteen months, the City of Philadelphia has had restrictions in place to protect each other, and I have no doubt that these restrictions saved countless lives,” Mayor Jim Kenney said.
 “But Friday will be a day that we’ve all been looking forward to: getting back to doing the things that we love.”

-The lifted restrictions apply to both fully vaccinated and unvaccinated people, however, people yet to become fully vaccinated are urged to continue to wear face masks in public places.
+The lifted restrictions apply to fully vaccinated people.
+People yet to become fully vaccinated are urged to continue to wear face masks in public places.

 Officials still strongly urge everyone to become fully vaccinated.
 Those who received their final dose of the COVID vaccine at least two weeks ago are considered fully vaccinated.